MissKittin/php-js-css-web-toolkit/HOWTO.md

 Run `php ./bin/webdev.sh ./public/assets`.
 All css and js files in `public/assets` will be minified.

 ### Seeding database offline with pdo_connect() (optional)
-To offline seed database, run `php ./bin/pdo-connect-offline-seed.php database-name`.
+To offline seed database, run `php ./bin/pdo-connect.php -db ./app/databases/database-name`.
 Note: database will be seeded automatically on first start.

 ### Running dev server